Lyor Cohen: Warner Music Group

-In January 2004, Cohen left Island Def Jam for a position with the Edgar Bronfman Jr. investor group-financed Warner, which was subsequently spun off from Time Warner.
-Ultimately, Cohen was named WMG's chairman and chief executive.
+In January 2004, Cohen left Island Def Jam for a position at Warner Music Group, then owned by Edgar Bronfman Jr. He served as chairman and chief executive.

-By 2006, the positive effects of Cohen's leadership were encapsulated in a story for the Los Angeles Times, which noted: "Under Cohen, Warner Music has thrived, due in part to the executive's innovative initiatives, such as an incubator program that builds relationships with independent label executives the company aspires to hire."
-Warner's success with Mike Jones and the rock band Paramore both grew out of the incubator program.

-At Warner, Cohen oversaw the merger of the Atlantic and Elektra labels into Atlantic, and placed Julie Greenwald, his protégée, into a top executive position there.
-In 2009, Cohen elevated Greenwald to chairman and chief operating officer of Atlantic, a promotion that established Greenwald as the highest-ranking woman executive at an American record company.
-Greenwald's successes at Atlantic have included The Black Keys, Bruno Mars, Death Cab for Cutie, Jason Mraz, Kid Rock, Lupe Fiasco, Plies, T.I., and Wiz Khalifa.
+At Warner, Cohen oversaw the merger of the Atlantic and Elektra labels into Atlantic, and placed Julie Greenwald, his protégée, into a top executive position.
+In 2009 she was named chairman and chief operating officer of Atlantic, becoming the highest-ranking female executive at an American record company.
+Cohen resigned from Warner in September 2012.

 YouTube and Spotify

 In September 2006, Cohen oversaw an agreement with YouTube that allowed the site to show videos by Warner artists in exchange for a share of YouTube's advertising revenue.
 According to The New York Times, the deal marked "the first time a major record company [had] licensed content to YouTube".
 In 2011, Cohen oversaw an agreement on behalf of the Warner roster with Spotify, the digital music service.
 Eventually, Cohen oversaw all of Warner's digital initiatives.